Pi (film): Plot

 Dawson and her agents grab Max on the street and try to force him to explain the number, having found the printout Max threw away.
-Attempting to use it to manipulate the stock market, the firm instead caused the market to crash.
+Attempting to use the number to manipulate the stock market, the firm instead caused the market to crash.
 Driving by, Lenny rescues Max, but takes him to his companions at a nearby synagogue.
-They ask Max to give them the 216-digit number, believing it was meant for them to bring about the messianic age, as the number represents the unspeakable name of God.
-Max refuses, insisting that the number has been revealed to him alone.
+They ask Max to give them the 216-digit number, believing it was meant for them to bring about the Messianic Age, as the number represents the unspeakable name of God.
+Max refuses, insisting the number has been revealed to him alone.

-Max flees and visits Sol, only to learn from his daughter Jenny that he died from another stroke, and finds a piece of paper with the number in his study.
+Max flees and visits Sol, only to learn from his daughter, Jenny, that he died from another stroke.
+He finds a piece of paper with the number in his study.
 At his own apartment, Max experiences another headache but does not take his painkillers.
-Driven insane, he destroys part of Euclid.
 Believing the number and the headaches are linked, Max tries to concentrate on the number through his pain.
-After passing out, Max has a vision of himself standing in a white void and repeating the digits of the number.
-The vision ends with Max hugging Devi, who turns out to be a hallucination.
-Standing alone in his trashed apartment, Max burns the paper with the number and begins to use a drill on his head in a trepanning procedure.
+After passing out, Max goes to the bathroom where he stares at himself in the mirror before lighting a match and burning the piece of paper with the number.
+Max then takes a power drill to his own head, trepanning himself in an effort to find relief.

 Sometime later, Jenna approaches Max in a park and asks him to do several calculations, including 748 ÷ 238 (an approximation for pi).
-Max smiles and says that he does not know the answer.
-He sits on the bench and watches the trees blowing in the breeze, seemingly at peace.
+Max smiles and says that he does not know the answer, seemingly at peace.